elliot-mb/playlist-puller/README.md

 Each song title and artist of a selected Spotify playlist are searched (quota-cost free using the [Invidious API](https://docs.invidious.io/api/#get-apiv1videosid)), the most relevant result is then added to a newly-made YouTube playlist.\
 \
 With the harsh [quota](https://developers.google.com/youtube/v3/determine_quota_cost) limit that the YouTube API imposes on its users, this script can generate up to ~200 playlist entries per 24 hour period (even after mitigating the [search](https://developers.google.com/youtube/v3/docs/search/list#apps-script) cost originally present when just using the YouTube API).
+## How can I use it?
+I am working to turn this project into a web app, at which point the user will be able to simply authenticate with OAuth and use the app.\
+Presently it operates on a **client secret** and OAuth authentication; currently users besides myself will not be able to use this, as they need the Google Cloud and Spotify API application secrets.
+This is not important however, since Google Cloud Platform applications mandate the verification of apps before general users can authenticate their email.
+Any and all users would need manually adding as **test users** which isn't viable (there is also a hard limit of 100 test users), and quota limits would puncture the usability of the app regardless of this.\
+I will work on migrating completely to **Invidious' YouTube API** which will circumvent the need for verification and the quota limit.\
+This will give me the breathing space to put together a full web app, with a front end that makes request to my backend's API, which will sit on top of Invidious and Spotify and crunch the numbers instead of the client.
+The backend may use **FastAPI**, and the front, **React**.
 ## Examples of usage
 ### Spotify interaction
 <img src="https://user-images.githubusercontent.com/45922387/170982137-2b48f31a-446a-42f1-adff-4286257f815a.png" alt="image" width="700"/></img>